Whenever we learn a new skill, and go deeper, it feels like we’re climbing a stairway to mastery.

 The climbers (now we’re talking dwindling numbers) who actually get to learn and use TDD, get to it after they have some experience in test-after unit testing.
 Usually you don’t get to start with TDD, and when you do, like it happened to me, it’s bound to fail.
 To assimilate this practice takes experience and discipline.

 Plain TDD is hard.
 If you’re working with legacy code, you have a lot of work ahead of you.
 Sometimes, work you’re not willing to put in.
 It’s ok, but that’s where the cycle of failure begins again.
 With the same excuses: technology, time, and it’s hard.
 If you happened to succeed, urging others to join is bound to fail.

-The few, the happy few, who manage to get on top, are in testing nirvana.
-Not only they control how they work, they influence others to work according to what they find as a best practice.
+The few, the happy few, who manage to get on top stair, are in unit testing nirvana.
+Not only do they control how they work, they influence others to work according to what they find as a best practice.
 Not only is it very hard to find someone like that, they aren’t really happy to leave their place.

 Culture shock.
 It’s the same clash we saw before, but multiplied.
 Before, you’ve seen the light and others didn’t.
 Now you are holding the flashlight, and people still don’t get it.

 - It is a journey.
 It’s long, hard and most of all, personal.
 Unit testing not just a set of tools, you improve and learn, and it’s hard to convey this progress to others.